cruchau/mineral-water-clustering/README.md

-# Mineral Water Clustering Analysis
+# Mineral Water Clustering Analysis 🌊 📊

 ## Overview
-This project performs clustering analysis on mineral water data to identify patterns and groupings based on their chemical compositions.
-The analysis uses hierarchical clustering methods to categorize different types of mineral water based on their mineral content.
+🎯 This project performs clustering analysis on mineral water data to identify patterns and groupings based on their chemical compositions.
+The analysis uses hierarchical and KMeans clustering methods to categorize different types of mineral water based on their mineral content.

-## Dataset
+## Dataset 📚
 The dataset contains information about various mineral waters including their:
-- Chemical composition
+- 🧪 Chemical composition
-- Mineral content
+- 💧 Mineral content
-- pH levels
+- ⚗️ pH levels
-- Other relevant properties
+- 📋 Other relevant properties

 The data is stored in `data/mineral-waters.xls`.

-## Methods
+## Methods 🔬
 The project implements two main clustering approaches:
-1. Ward's method hierarchical clustering
+1. 📈 Ward's method hierarchical clustering
-2. Complete linkage hierarchical clustering
+2. 📊 Complete linkage hierarchical clustering

 The analysis includes:
-- Data preprocessing and normalization
+- 🔍 Data preprocessing and normalization
-- Hierarchical clustering analysis
+- 🌳 Hierarchical and KMeans clustering analysis
-- Dendrogram visualization
+- 📉 Dendrogram and Scatter plot visualization
-- Cluster interpretation
+- 💡 Cluster interpretation

-## Dependencies
+## Dependencies 🛠️
 - Python 3.11
 - numpy
 - pandas